-When staying at Sandcastle Cottage during the spring and summer months, it’s well worth saving a fair weather day for a trip to The Isle of May.
-The Isle of May or as the locals call it, the May Island, is a national nature reserve and has Scottish Natural Heritage rangers based there during the spring and summer months.
+We would recommend you book in advance as these trips are very popular.
+Booking can be done on-line, just follow the links.
+The Isle of May is a national nature reserve and has Scottish Natural Heritage rangers based there from spring to late autumn.
 They are on hand to provide information and advice on the types of seabirds and seals you are likely to see on your trip.
-There are literally hundreds of seabirds and as you approach the island the noise can be deafening in places.
+There are hundreds of seabirds and as you approach the island the noise can be deafening in places.
 This is one of the best places in Scotland to see Puffins and best time to visit is end of April, May or June.
-As well as Puffins the island is home to nesting Guillemots, Razorbills, Kittiwakes, Fulmars and Shags.
+As well as Puffins the island is home to nesting Guillemots, Razorbills, Kittiwakes, Fulmars, Shags and more.
 It has the largest colony of Grey Seals in the East of Scotland.

 Photo by Kenny Lam for VisitScotland

-You will need waterproof clothing, a pair of boots or stout shoes and warm clothing.
+To explore the island you will need waterproof clothing, a pair of boots or stout shoes and warm clothing.
 Even in summer it can be cold especially on the way out and back.
 Take plenty of food with you packed in a rucksack as there is nowhere on the island you can buy any food.
+The Isle of May ferry does sell drinks while docked on the island though.
 A camera is a must as you will want to take lots of pictures.

 At certain times during the nesting season Scottish Natural Heritage insist that all visitors are guided round the island to minimise disturbance to nesting birds.